Choosing the Best Promotional Products for Your Business

 Printing Lingo: What is Sequential Numbering?

-Sequential Numbering is a popular feature on custom-printed forms Sequential Numbering, also known as Consecutive Numbering, refers to the printing of ascending or descending identification numbers so that each printed unit receives its own...
+Sequential Numbering, also known as Consecutive Numbering, refers to the printing of ascending or descending identification numbers so that each printed unit receives its own unique number.

 Printing Lingo: What is 4-Color Process Printing?